concourse/rfcs/075-k8s-runtime/proposal.md

 # Motivation

-We want to leverage Kubernetes as a runtime for container orchestration to alleviate the scheduling problems Concourse runs into (TODO: link to issues/task queue PR?).
+We want to leverage Kubernetes as a runtime for container orchestration.
+The K8s runtime would be specifically leveraged for;

+- `stability` by offering more robust container placement
+- `cost savings` by offering simpler mechanisms for scaling the system up/down to match demand
+- `security` by offering defined interfaces for auditing and policy management
+- `observability` by leveraging logging & metrics solutions in the K8s ecosystem

 # Proposal

 ## Boundary Where We Introduce Kubernetes Logic